 Description / Price

-Staple-like nail made of high-grade steel with a ring joint stop forced on and at the nail shaft, 3.5 mm strong, standard length of 55 mm (KN 04055), special delivery length 35 mm of (KN 04040) p. below. >>> Price
+Staple-like nail made of stainless steel with pressed-on anti-twist protection on the nail shaft, 3.5 mm thick, standard length 55 mm (KN 04055), special length 35 mm (KN 04040), see below. >>> Price

-The special size KN 04035 is available as of 1,000 pieces.
+The special size KN 04035 is available as a pack of 1,000 pieces or more.

-"Made in Germany" (North Rhine-Westphalia)
+Made in Germany (North Rhine-Westphalia)